nabbott98/spacr/README.md

 Full stack application using NASA API to pull space images and display them with additional user functionality

 ## Overview
-SPACR is a full stack application showing images from NASA's [Astronomy Picture of the Day API](https://apod.nasa.gov/apod/astropix.html) https://api.nasa.gov/planetary/apod?api_key=NKq9cgpepLxEaEBsOSr9zXghCayrcpqkIdOjBVK3 and  as a stretch goal Earth Images [EPIC](https://epic.gsfc.nasa.gov/)
+SPACR is a full stack application showing images from NASA's [Astronomy Picture of the Day API](https://apod.nasa.gov/apod/astropix.html) https://api.nasa.gov/planetary/apod?api_key=NKq9cgpepLxEaEBsOSr9zXghCayrcpqkIdOjBVK3 and  as a stretch goal Earth Images
 [NASA Open API](https://api.nasa.gov/)
-Users will see the 20 most recent pictures and be able to store them in the database by favoriting them
+Users will see 20 pictures on the index screen to start and any additional images that they or other users have added by using the app

+## Approach
+I was inspired to create an application based around a NASA API given my entusiasm for space and astronomy.
+I found that NASA had an api that has an astronomy picture of the day and decided I wanted to make an app based around that.
+First I setup a working backend API using mongodb, mongoose, express, and axios.
+I then went an built the front end using liquidjs and bootstrap.

 ## Technologies used
 MongoDB - NoSQL Database